 Masala pav is a delicious popular Indian street food made with butter toasted buns & a spicy onion tomato masala.
 “Pav” is the Indian name for dinner rolls or buns.
-These are topped with a generous amount of the masala and then garnished with coriander leaves & chopped onions.
+Masala pav are nothing but toasted pav buns topped with a generous amount of the masala, garnished with coriander leaves & chopped onions.
 Street foods are immensely popular in India and a larger population enjoys them often.

 For hygiene reasons, these are best prepared at home.
 I prefer to make all of these at home as my kids keep asking.

 Making masala pav is the easiest of all these and just takes about 20 to 25 mins.
 Since these don’t need any chaat chutneys, they can be made instantly without any planning.

 How to make masala pav

 1. Heat butter on a pan or tawa.
 Then add onions and green chilies.
 Fry the onions until golden.
 Then ginger garlic paste and fry until it smells good.

 2. Add the tomatoes and sprinkle salt.
 Fry until the tomatoes turn mushy.

 3. Then add capsicum and saute for a few minutes.

 4. Add red chilli powder and pav bhaji powder.
 Saute for 2 to 3 minutes until the masala smells good.

 5. Then pour little water and cook until the masala is cooked through and turns soft.
 Cook until the masala turns aromatic.
 Mash it well with a spatula.
 Taste it and add more salt and masala if needed.